MIT-Emerging-Talent/ET6-CDSP-group-08-repo/5_communication_strategy/process.md

 ## Action

 - **Allocate more funding**: Give money to support solar projects or research in these areas.
-- **Integrate decentralized solar into their emergency response plans:** Organizations to actually use your findings to include solar power in how they help people during crises.
+- **Integrate decentralized solar into their emergency response plans:** Organizations to actually use our findings to include solar power in how they help people during crises.
 - **Support policy changes for energy resilience:** Push for new rules or laws that make it easier to use strong, reliable energy like solar in unstable places.
 - **Share your findings with their networks**: Spread the word about your important discoveries to others who can make a difference.